canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  If desired, change the node name for the SUT.

    -  Check the SUT's power type and ensure it's set correctly (IPMI, AMT, etc.).
-If the SUT has no BMC, you can leave this section blank or enter "dummy" data.
+If the SUT has no BMC, you can leave this section blank or set it to Wake-On-LAN (although the latter is finicky and so may require manual power control).

    -  Note that manual power control is acceptable only on low-end servers that lack BMCs.
 If MAAS fails to detect a BMC that is present or if